mholling/nswtopo/README.markdown

 After all files have been downloaded, the script will then compile them into a final map image in `.svg` format.
 The map image is easily viewed in a modern web browser such as Chrome or Firefox, or edited in a vector imaging tool like Inkscape or Illustrator.

 Labelling of the map is performed locally.
 Depending on the size and complexity of the map, this can potentially take many minutes; have patience.
-(Very occasionally, a map can take an hour or more to label.
-I would like to improve labelling performance in the future, however it is a hard problem to solve well.)

 You will likely want to tinker with the configuration file to change the appearance of your final map.
 To rebuild your map after changing the configuration, you can simply delete `map.svg` (or whatever name you've configured) and run the script again.
 The map will be recreated from the intermediate files which have been downloaded.
 You can also add or remove layers without deleting the map; more on this later.